How to Cure Your New Cazuela

-(Thanks to author Paula Wolfert for this information)
+(Thanks to author Paula Wolfert for this information.)

 Clay pots are fragile - they inevitably do break - but proper curing will harden them to the point that they can be used with a flame-tamer over direct heat.

-Let the liquid boil down until only about 1/2 cup remains.
-Cool slowly and wash.
-Your cazuela is ready for use - the garlic has created a seal.
 This technique has been used since the Middle Ages.
 It seasons the pot, kills bacteria and hardens the unglazed parts.

 If you have not used the cazuela for an extended period of time, you may need to re-cure it before use.